 PO Box 6805,

 Yes, of course you can.
 You can write to your bank/lender.
-If you are subsequently unhappy with the outcome, you can ask the Financial Ombudsman to look into this for you.
+If you are subsequently unhappy with the outcome, you can ask the Financial Ombudsman Service FOS) to look into this for you.
 Details can be found on the Financial Ombudsman website.

 By law, the company has to keep your details for 6 years, so if you have made a payment within that time, they have to give you the account number.
 If they won't give you it over the phone, you can request your account number in writing.

 You may have had, or will receive communication from 'Investor Compensation' to complete your claim.
-PPIClaimback and www.PPIclaimback.co.uk is a trading style of Investor Compensation (UK) Ltd.
+PPIClaimback and www.PPIclaimback.co.uk are trading styles of Investor Compensation (UK) Ltd.